niloycste/Object-Oriented-Programming-Cheatsheet/README.md

 Imagine you're building a virtual world, like a video game or a simulation.
 In this world, everything can be thought of as objects.
 Objects are like characters or things that have characteristics (attributes) and can do things (methods).

 **Class:** Class is a blueprint like how an object will behave.
 **Objects:** These are the main entities in your virtual world.
-For example, if you're creating a game, an object could be a player, an enemy, or a weapon.
+For example, if you're creating a game, an object could be a player, an enemy, or a weapon.Objects are mutable like list,dict and sets cause it works like value by reference like it stores the data in a same location.

 **Attributes:** These are the characteristics or properties of the objects.
 For a player object, attributes might include the player's name, health, and score.